kubernetes/website/docs/concepts/storage/volumes.md

 reattached by Flocker to the node that the pod is scheduled.
 This means data can be "handed off" between pods as required.

-__Important: You must have your own Flocker installation running before you can use it__
+__Important: You must have your own Flocker installation running before you can use it.__

 See the [Flocker example](https://github.com/kubernetes/kubernetes/tree/{{page.githubbranch}}/examples/volumes/flocker) for more details.